Bio-protocol/anchorwave_protocol/output/README.md

 For case study 1 results:
+The out alignment file is MAF format and about 5.3GB.

+For case study 2 results:
-The out alignment file is 5.2GB.
+The out alignment file is MAF format and about 5.4GB.

-We upload the front four lines at align_part.txt.